matiaslaferraro/Nodejs-Example/README.md

-# NodeExample
+# NodeJs Example
-#This is a simple NodeJs proyect example using
+This is a simple NodeJs project example using a template based of Bootstrap 4.
-  #-Bootstrap 4.
-  #-jQuery.
-  #-Css 3.